top of page

 I also provided editorial and project management services for the AURA 2023: Fifth Australian Report on Antimicrobial Use and Resistance in Human Health for the Australian Commission for Safety and Quality in Health Care, and wrote targeted communications for aged care, allied health, primary care and pharmacy audiences (2).

-CSIRO co-publication
+CSIRO Co-publication

 I co-authored a peer-reviewed a paper with CSIRO on point-of-care testing as a strategy for antimicrobial stewardship, the responsible use of antimicrobials (3).